dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 - Chorus
 - Outro

-If we analyzed the notes themselves, there are patterns of notes that musicians know sound good together called scales.
-Notes played that are not on the given scale will create a harsh sound creating dissonance; an out-of-tune guitar, for example.
+If we analyzed the musical notes, there are patterns of notes that musicians know sound good together called scales.
+Notes played that are not on the given scale will create a dissonant sound; an out-of-tune guitar, for example.

 Likewise, movies and books typically follow a pattern: